Rhaqim/Correlation_Coefficient_app/README.md

 # Trend Analysis with Financial Data
-The Django Rest Framework API application works with TweleData API to provide Correlation Coefficient as well as Percentage Change and and HLOC data for Trend Analysis.
+The Django Rest Framework API application works with TweleData API to provide Correlation Coefficient analysis as well as Daily Match Trend analysis using Percentage Change and HLOC data and finally Regression analysis.
 The App hopes to use Machine Learning to perform Trend Analysis.
 A frontend is coming soon.

 # Daily Match Trend